 Data security is crucial, especially when it comes to telemedicine software, which is often used to send, save, or share private patient health information.
 Telemedicine solutions have to be completely secure and HIPAA compliant.
 Moreover, the setup needs to be as simple as possible.

-There are a range of telemedicine software solutions on the market, and many of them require extensive setup and training to become familiar with the program and any accompanying devices and equipment.
+There are a range of telemedicine software solutions on the market, and many of them require extensive setup and training.
+You will need to become familiar with the program and any accompanying devices and equipment.
 Some solutions come with mobile medical devices and a dedicated telemedicine station, whereas others may just require a camera and personal computer with a microphone.

 The purpose of telemedicine solutions is to make healthcare delivery more effective.
 Healthcare providers waste a lot of time on calling in prescription orders to pharmacies.
 That’s why telemedicine software should have an e-prescribe feature.
 This lets a doctor submit a prescription electronically, without having to call the pharmacy.